zaidqureshi2/Resume/resume.md

 * Use of code reviews while working in a small team.

-* Wrote the application from scratch, and carried it through a design phase into a user-accesptance testing maintenance phase.
+* Wrote the application from scratch, and carried it through a design phase into a user-acceptance testing maintenance phase.

 * Wrote documentation for the application for future developers.